opennode/waldur-core/docs/api/oracle.rst

         "service": "http://example.com/api/oracle/b0e8a4cbd47c4f9ca01642b7ec033db4/"
     }

-To remove a link, issue DELETE to url of the corresponding connection as stuff user or customer owner.
+To remove a link, issue DELETE to URL of the corresponding connection as stuff user or customer owner.

 Project-service connection list
 -------------------------------